The Public Paperfolding History Project

 The Wild Goose

-This page is being used to collect informaton about the history of the paperfold known as the Wild Goose.
+This page is being used to collect informaton about the history of the paperfold known as the Wild Goose, which is folded from an equilateral triangle.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 1896 onwards

-The earliest reference to this design that I know of appears in Part 2 of 'The Republic of Childhood', titled 'Froebel's Occupations', by Kate Douglas Wiggin and Nora Archibald Smith, which was published by Houghton, Mifflin and Company, of Boston and New York in 1896, which contains reference to 'a wild goose' folded from an equilateral triangle among specimens of work from the Empress's kindergarten in Tokyo.
+The earliest reference to this a design of this kind that I know of appears in Part 2 of 'The Republic of Childhood', titled 'Froebel's Occupations', by Kate Douglas Wiggin and Nora Archibald Smith, which was published by Houghton, Mifflin and Company, of Boston and New York in 1896, which contains reference to 'a wild goose' folded from an equilateral triangle among specimens of work from the Empress's kindergarten in Tokyo.

 1957